goma/goma/docs/material_file/mechanical_and_constitutive/polymer_shock_capturing.rst

 YZBETA
    YZBETA shock capturing term is used (currently only in SQRT_CONF)
-   * <float1> the scaling value of the shock capturing term
+   * <float1> the scaling value of the shock capturing term CONSTANT
+   Constant numerical diffusion, currently only in FILM_HEIGHT_EVSS and FILM_HEIGHT_EVSS_SQRT_CONF
+   * <float1> the value of the constant diffusivity

 Currently only available for log-conformation / sqrt-conformation formulations.